Sonjuane/wordpress-boilerplate/wp-content/plugins/under-construction-page/readme.txt

 [youtube https://www.youtube.com/watch?v=fqqWrQENSDc]

-> **PRO** version offers more than 50 extra features and options including the drag&drop builder, over a million hi-res searchable images, 200+ templates, affiliate&traffic tracking, advanced access control, MailChimp, Zapier & universal autoresponder integration, white-label license mode and priority support.
+> **PRO** version offers more than 50 extra features and options including the drag&drop builder, over a million hi-res searchable images, 300+ templates, affiliate&traffic tracking, advanced access control, MailChimp, Zapier & universal autoresponder integration, white-label license mode and priority support.
 Find out more on the <a href="https://underconstructionpage.com/">official plugin site</a>.

 A simple, no-nonsense under construction plugin for all those situations when you have to hide the site behind an Under Construction page for a while.
 Live examples are available on the <a href="https://underconstructionpage.com/">Under Construction website</a>.
 Give us a shout on Twitter <a href="http://twitter.com/WebFactoryLtd">@WebFactoryLtd</a> or check out the <a href="https://youtu.be/fqqWrQENSDc">video</a>.

 Thanks to our partnership with <a href="https://wordpress.org/plugins/weglot/">Weglot</a>, UCP is fully multilanguage ready and you can instantly translate your under construction page to 100+ languages with one click.

+If you're having problems with SSL or HTTPS try our free <a href="https://wordpress.org/plugins/wp-force-ssl/">WP Force SSL</a> plugin.
+It's a great plugin to enable SSL and fix SSL problems.

 **Options**